shunzh/shunzh.github.io/_posts/2023-09-21-diffusion.md

 ---

 When used for planning, diffusion models generate complete plans at once without incorporating new observations during the execution.
-Our algorithm determines when it is necessary to replan, and replans efficiently.
+Our algorithm determines when it is necessary to replan with new observations, and replans efficiently.